 It's hard to find Lovers Beach accessible only by the sea and nestled in the rocky coast of Pointe Arago.
 It is the smallest beach in Saint-Martin, it cannot accommodate more than two people at a time!
 Hence its name...

-From Galion Beach, a 2-hour kayak tour will allow you to explore the mangrove forests of Saint Martin.
+From Galion Beach, a 2-hour kayak tour will allow you to explore the mangrove forests of St. Martin.
 This is the best way to discover the diverse ecosystem of the region with various plant and animal species, such as iguanas, egrets and herons...

-• Windsurf in Nettle Bay
+• Windsurfing in Nettle Bay

 The island of St. Martin offers ideal weather conditions throughout the year to discover or improve the various water sports: surfing, stand up, paddle, kite surfing, and windsurfing.
 Make it a memorable experience!

 • Buccaneer chicken